netmille/apex-backend/README.md

 Technology Stack
 ----------------

-Database: H2 Database (In Memory)
+Database: H2 Database (In Memory) <br>
-          NOTE: For the sake of ease of use and demonstration, H2 Database was chosen.
+          NOTE: For the sake of ease of use and demonstration, H2 Database was chosen. <br>
-          In a production setting, the database would not be in same process space as backend.
+          In a production setting, the database would not be in same process space as backend. <br>

-Java version: Java 8
+Java version: Java 8  <br/>
-API Documentation: Swagger UI
+API Documentation: Swagger UI <br/>
+Testing Framework: JUnit 5 <br/>
+                  JaCoCo  <br/>

 How To Build
 -----------

-1. cd to project root directory.
+1. cd to project root directory. <br/>
-2. Type:
+2. Type:  <br/>
-      mvn clean package
+      mvn clean package  <br/>

-   NOTE: During the build phase, 4 tests are executed.
+   NOTE: During the build phase, 4 tests are executed. <br/>

 How To Run
 ----------